itzfew/Jk/README.md

 3. Paste the video URL and select the platform to download.

 Downloads will be saved to `~/download_downloads`, and logs to `~/download_logs`.
+## Warning
+# Don't try to edit or modify this tool.
+This tool is only for educational purpose.
+If you use this tool for other purposes except education we will not be responsible in such cases.